Ensembl/ensembl-production-metazoa/README.md

    (see ["Parameters for mz_genenic runner"](docs/mz_generic_params.md) for more details).

 ## While running
+5. If there is a pre-existing and loaded
+  [Ensembl modular environmnent](https://github.com/Ensembl/ensembl-mod-env), `mz_generic.sh` will try to use that one (checking for existence of `MODENV_ROOT` env variable).

-5. The first time the process runs it tries to get all the needed Ensembl repos into `${SCRIPTS_DIR}/ensembl.prod.${ENS_VERSION}` directory (`SCRIPTS_DIR` is `pwd` by default).
+  If there's no modular environment loaded, the first time the process runs it tries to get all the needed Ensembl repos into `${SCRIPTS_DIR}/ensembl.prod.${ENS_VERSION}` directory (`SCRIPTS_DIR` is `pwd` by default).

   If you need to load environment used for building you can
   ```
   source ${SCRIPTS_DIR}/ensembl.prod.${ENS_VERSION}/setup.sh
   ```

 6. When script runs it creates
   * `${DATA_DIR}/<meta_name>/bup` -- to store most recent core backup (usually, created after each stage by `backup_relink` wrapper)